LogtalkDotOrg/logtalk-for-vscode/README.md

 - Block comments content are indented when the comment delimiters are on separate lines; otherwise, the full block comment is indented

 You can verify the changes before saving them using the "File: Compare Active File with Saved" command, which also allows selectively undoing formatting changes.

+The `editor.formatOnSave` setting can be used to automatically format files when saved.

 ### Linter